Crafting a CV for New Zealand’s Job Market: Tips and Tricks

 A well-crafted CV should highlight the job seeker’s skills, experience, and qualifications.
 Job seekers should aim to include the following essential components in their CV:

-• Career objective or professional summary: A brief statement that summarises the job seeker’s career goals and skills.
+• Career objective or professional summary: A brief statement summarising the job seeker’s career goals and skills.

 • Education: A list of the job seeker’s education and qualifications.